 Treasurer – Sheila Ruchti

 Board members – Peggy Miles, Heather Fifrick, Amanda Abing, Hayley Bender, Dennis Cooley, Daniel Glass, Candice Wilson, Rhonda Hubbard, and Kara Stewart.

 Past President / Advisor – Steve Lendosky

-Download the 2018 Chamber Officers and Board contact information
+View the Officers and Board contact information Chamber of Commerce Directory